GaoMath/PSMSC-DockerSparkHDFS/README.md

 ./reset-ccbd.sh -i
 ./start-ccbd.sh <i> <n>
 ```
-with *i* being the initial index (number of slaves already launched + 1) and *n* being the number of slaves on this host.
+with *i* being the initial index (number of slaves already launched + 1, default: 3) and *n* being the number of slaves on this host (default: 2).
+If you launch only one worker, all the default numbers are relevant.
 You now do not have to do anything on the worker guest hosts.
 Just make sure to keep them powered on.

 On the manager host, execute the following script: